• Skip to primary navigation

 Add the dark wax on the curves and edges.

-Then, I added the dark wax to the curves on the legs and corners.
-To make the pattern stand out in the front, I added the dark wax just to this area.
+Then, I added the dark wax to the curves on the legs and corners, just to make the pattern stand out in the front.

 Add Dark Wax to the Accent Areas